RodneyMcCoy/RodneyMcCoy/README.md

 <h3 align="left">Research</h3>

-<p>I am currently working on undergraduate research with Dr. Alex Woo.
+<p>I am currently working on undergraduate research with Dr. Alex Woo relating to measures of disorder on the symmetric group, an inequality derived from them, and an extension of a condition for when equality holds to the group of signed permutations.
 You can view the project I'm currently working on <a href="https://github.com/RodneyMcCoy/shallow-permutations">here</a>.</p>

 <h3 align="left">Tutoring</h3>